DON'T LINK OPPOSITION TO GLOBALISATION WITH TERRORISM

-The major developed countries however are advocating the injection of more ‘new issues’ (such as investment, competition, government procurement) into the WTO through a new round, which would add even heavier burdens onto developing countries as rules in these areas would severely restrict their development options and strategies.
-Thus, a new round of the type envisaged by its proponents would not be beneficial to most members of the WTO; on the contrary, it is likely to result in an even more imbalanced and inequitable outcome.
+The major developed countries however are advocating the injection of more "new issues" (such as investment, competition, government procurement) into the WTO through a new round, which would add even heavier burdens onto developing countries as rules in these areas would severely restrict their development options and strategies.
+Thus, a new Round of the type envisaged by its proponents would not be beneficial for most members of the WTO and on the contrary is likely to result in an even more imbalanced and inequitable outcome.

 And while Ms Cattaui may have little faith in aid and debt relief for developing countries, large sections of her own corporate constituency in the most advanced industrial countries are now hoping that both, and on a massive scale, will help them through difficult economic times.

-Fundamentalism, in economics as much as in religion, was the scourge of the late 20th century.
-Building a new spirit of economic multi-lateralism, rather than finger-pointing and tired sloganeering, is surely the best riposte to agents of global terror.
+Fundamentalism, in economics as much as in religion, was the scourge of the late twentieth century.
+Building a new spirit of economic multilateralism rather than finger pointing and tired sloganeering is surely the best riposte to agents of global terror.
 Business as usual in the international economic sphere will no longer stand.

-Chakravarthi Raghavan is Chief Editor of the South-North Development Monitor, a daily bulletin published in Geneva which specialises in trade and development issues.
-A shortened version of the above article was published in the International Herald Tribune of 5 October 2001.
+NOTE: Chakravarthi Raghavan is Chief Editor of the South-North Development Monitor, a daily bulletin, published in Geneva, which specialises in trade and development issues.